Gremsy/gSDK/README.md

 Gimbal Interface Example
 ========================

-This is a simple MAVLink to UART interface example for *nix systems that can allow communication between Gremsy's Gimbal and an Onboard computer.
+This is a simple MAVLink to UART interface example for Unix systems that can allow communication between Gremsy's Gimbal and an Onboard computer.

 This example will receive one MAVLink message and send one MAVLink message.